Lixie-Labs/emotiscope-site/the_remote_control.md

 # the **remote control**

+A web-app built by a hardware designer to be fun, responive, and ergonomic.
+You don't need an account, there's no ads, there's no subscription.
+You can save it to your homescreen via the browser's menu and it'll get an icon just like a "real" app.

+If there's an Emotiscope on a WiFi network, any phone on that same network can control it - including your friends at the party.
+Just put "[app.emotiscope.rocks](https://app.emotiscope.rocks/)" into any Android or iPhone browser to be automatically forwarded to your Emotiscope's Remote Control screen.

+It's not like "smart home" devices that take a short moment to react once you've touched your screen.
+Emotiscope is designed with high-speed communication that allows your phone to smoothly and intuitively control Emotiscope without any perceptible delay.

-If your phone didn't automatically forward you to the Emotiscope web app, then you can access it from the button below.
-It's a web-app, you don't need to install anything from your phone's app store!
-Add it to your homescreen in your browser's menu and it'll have a nice Emotiscope icon.
-No account, no ads, no lag, just **play some funky tunes, and enjoy!** *Come back here if you want to learn more!*
+If your phone didn't automatically forward you to the Emotiscope web app already, then you can access it from the button below. **Play some funky tunes, and enjoy!**

 [Jump To The App](https://app.emotiscope.rocks/){: .btn .btn-green }

+*Come back here if you want to learn more!*

 # the **quick tour**